charlesfrye/charlesfrye.github.io/_posts/2018-03-07-frechet-least-squares.markdown

-for two common flavors of linear regression: the former common for cases where the explicit solution exists and is computable and the latter common for cases where it is not, e.g. when the number of columns in $$X$$ is in the billions, as encountered in so-called "Big Data" problems.
+for two common flavors of linear regression: the former common for cases where the explicit solution exists and is computable and the latter common for cases where it is not.

 In the next blog post in this series, we will apply what we learned in the course of this derivation